Unreal Tournament 2004: Vehicles

 There are many vehicles available in Unreal Tournament 2004.
 Most of them make an appearance in the Onslaught game type, while a few feature in Assault.
-The full set consists of aircraft types and vehicles.
-There are also two spacecraft which only officially feature in one Assault map and different types of gun turrets which players can take control of.
+The full set consists of different types of ground-based vehicles and aircraft.
+Like each weapon in the game, most of Unreal Tournament 2004's vehicles also possess two different abilities.
+Some vehicles can only be used by one player, while others seat multiple players simultaneously, thus encouraging cooperative team play.
+There are also two spacecraft which only officially feature in one Assault map (AS-Mothership) and different types of gun turrets which players can take control of.
+Controllable vehicles and turrets can often be slowly repaired by players using the secondary fire mode of the Link Gun (an energy weapon commonly found in both smaller game modes and larger, vehicle-based modes), though this repair feature still consumes the weapon's ammunition.